PeterEriksson/dugb-3/README.md

 # 🎮 Social media app for Warzone gamers

 Created as a hobby project for educational purposes only.
-This app is not affiliated with, endorsed by, or associated with Call of Duty or Activision."
+This app is not affiliated with, endorsed by, or associated with Call of Duty or Activision.

 If you like it, please drop a star 🙂